Distinct distances on algebraic curves in the plane: Preliminaries

 A complex curve in $\CC^D$ is {\it irreducible} if it is not the union of two proper subsets which are curves; an {\it irreducible component} is a subset which is an irreducible curve; and two curves {\it have a common component} if there is a curve which is a subset of both.
+The number of irreducible components of a curve is bounded above by its degree.

-We also need a statement in higher dimensions that is similar to B\'ezout's inequality.
-Over $\CC$, there are far-reaching generalizations of B\'ezout's inequality, stating for instance that if the intersection of two varieties without a common component is finite, then its size is at most the product of the degrees of the varieties.
-But over $\RR$ some such generalizations may fail: Take for instance in $\RR^3$ the intersection of the plane $z=0$ with the zero set of $(x(x-1)(x-2))^2 + (y (y-1)(y-2))^2$, which is a set of $9$ points, while the product of the degrees of the polynomials is $6$.
+We also need a version of B\'ezout's inequality for $\RR^D$.
+Over $\CC$, there are far-reaching generalizations of B\'ezout's inequality, like the one from \cite{heintz:definability} mentioned above.
+But over $\RR$ some such generalizations may fail.
+For instance, when a real zero set is finite, the size of the set need not be bounded above by the product of the degrees of the polynomials defining it: Take in $\RR^3$ the intersection of the plane $z=0$ with the zero set of the polynomial $(x(x-1)(x-2))^2 + (y (y-1)(y-2))^2$, which is a set of $9$ points, while the product of the degrees of the polynomials is $6$.

-To overcome this complication, one could carefully consider the corresponding complex zero sets, but we instead rely on the following bound on the number of connected components of a real zero set.
+To overcome this complication, one could carefully use the complex version of B\'ezout's inequality, but we instead rely on a bound on the number of connected components of a real zero set.
+The bound that we use is due to Oleinik-Petrovskii, Milnor, and Thom.
+For an exposition see \cite[Chapter 7]{basu:real}.
 A {\it connected component} of an algebraic curve in $\RR^D$ is a connected component in the Euclidean topology on $\RR^D$.
 Note that this is not the same as an irreducible component; for instance, the curve $y^2 = x^3 -x$ in $\RR^2$ has one irreducible component, but two connected components.

 \begin{theorem} A zero set in $\RR^D$ defined by polynomials of degree at most $d$ has at most $(2d)^D$ connected components. \end{theorem}